Major League Baseball postseason: Division Series

-Until 1997, the Division Series rotated in which one of the three division-winning teams did not have home field-advantage, with the wild card team never having it.
-From 1998 to 2021, the two division winners with the best records in each league have home field while the least-winning division winner and wild-card team (the winner of the Wild Card Game) do not.
-Since 2022, the two division winners with the best records in each league have home field, while the two wild card winners don't have it.
+Until 1997, the Division Series rotated in which one of the three division-winning teams did not have home-field advantage, with the wild card team never having it.
+From 1998 to 2021, the two division winners with the best records in each league had home-field while the worst-ranked division winner and wild-card team (the winner of the Wild Card Game) did not.
+Since 2022, the two division winners with the best records in each league have had home-field advantage over the two wild card series winners.
 The Division Series used a 2–3 format until 1998 and now uses a 2–2–1 format.
-This is seen as a more fair distribution of home-field advantage because previously under the 2–3 format, the team hosting the first two games had absolutely no chance of winning the series at home.
-With the current 2–2–1 format however, both teams have the home-field advantage in a sense.
+This is seen as a fairer distribution of home-field advantage because previously under the 2–3 format, the team hosting the first two games had absolutely no chance of winning the series at home.
+With the current 2–2–1 format, however, both teams have the home-field advantage in a sense.
 While one team gets to host three games (including the critical first and last game), the other team does get two chances out of three (games 3 and 4) of winning the series on its home field.

 With the adoption of the expanded playoff format in 2012, the five-game Division Series began with two home games for the lower seeds, followed by up to three home games for the higher seeds.
 This one-year change eliminated a travel day prior to a decisive Game 5 of a Division Series and was necessary because the 2012 regular-season schedule was announced before the agreement on the new postseason was reached.
 Since 2013, the Division Series restored the 2–2–1 format.